 Brief History of Blue Diamonds

 The earliest known blue diamonds were found in the Kollur mine in the Golconda region of India.
-Famous blue diamonds from this region include the Idol’s Eye (15th century) and the Hope Diamond (17th century).
 Historically, blue diamonds were recovered mainly in India and Brazil.
 For the last 100 years, they have also been randomly and sporadically found in the Premier Mine (since renamed the Cullinan Mine) in South Africa.
 Blue diamonds make up less than 0.02 percent of all natural mined diamonds.
 Like other colored diamonds, blue diamonds are valued based on the clarity and intensity of the color first, followed by the size and finally the cut quality.

 Blue diamonds are among the rarest colored diamonds.
-Blue diamonds get their color from the element boron but nitrogen also plays a role in determining the intensity of the color.
-The Boron replaces some of the carbon in the diamond crystal structure and can produce anything from a very light hint of blue to a deep dark blue color.
+Blue diamonds get their color from the element boron, though nitrogen can also influence the intensity of the hue.
+The boron replaces some of the carbon in the diamond crystal structure and can produce anything from a very light hint of blue to a deep, saturated tone.

-Blue diamonds are mined Cullinan Mine in South Africa and Orapa Mine in Botswana.
+Blue diamonds are mined at the Cullinan Mine in South Africa and the Orapa Mine in Botswana.
 The Argyle Mine in Australia was also a source of high quality blue diamonds until it closed in 2020.

 Blue Diamond Grading